 EU Visitors to other EU countries are entitled to receive medical treatment under the State Service providing they have a European Health Insurance Card (please be aware that this card may not cover all the costs involved).
 At the time of publication, there are no special health precautions recommended but for up to date information you should contact the Department of Health.
 We strongly recommend you take out personal travel insurance with adequate health cover to ensure you are fully protected should you become ill.

 It is the responsibility of all customers to ensure they have a valid passport and to check entry requirements such as passport validity and any required visa.
-For further information on passport and visa requirements, please contact the Foreign and Commonwealth Office at fco.gov.uk.
+For further information on passport and visa requirements, please contact the Foreign, Commonwealth and Development Office at fco.gov.uk.

 22. HOLIDAY PARTICIPATION